 Air Pollution Concerns.
 Technology incorporated into newer gas-fired plants limit the air emissions by these plants.
 This technology is not present in older oil and coal fired plants, leaving these plants subject to potentially costly retrofits to bring emissions control within current standards.
 The potentially costly retrofits leave old oil and coal fired generation facilities in jeopardy of closure, or alternatively will increase the ISO’s interest in new, more efficient generating plants.

 For the purposes of new source review the South Coast Air Quality Management District (“SCAQMD”) has defined Best Available Control Technology (“BACT”) to be identical to the Lowest Available Emissions Rate (“LAER”).
 As a result, cost is not taken into consideration by SCAQMD in the determination of BACT standards.
 If new market entrants are able to meet this strenuous standard, it is likely that existing generation will come under increasing pressure to comply with the BACT/LAER standards applicable to new generation.
 Retrofitting would be costly, and may lead to closure of plants.
 Alternatively, an ISO faced with paying for these retrofits to ensure an RMR plant availability will also become more interested in new, more efficient and inherently cleaner generating plants.

-Exhibit 2: California Generation Facilities
+Recent Market Developments

+California has experienced energy prices significantly higher this summer than it have expected.
+Prices in the PX’s Day Ahead market and the ISO’s real time energy market reached the ISO’s $750/MW price caps during many hours.
+The ISO examined the marketto determine the reasons for the high wholesale prices during the months of May and June and concluded that several factors contributed including (1) unusually high demand for electricity region-wide due to unseasonably high temperatures and economic growth, (2) a doubling of gas prices over last year, (3) unusually high number of scheduled and forced outages and (4) the fact that no signficant new supply has been added in California in recent years.
+The combonation of very tight supply and demand conditions – in conjunction with very limited ability of consumers to reduce consumption in response to rising prices – created absolute shortages of supply.
+The ISO alleges that this supply shortage created the opportunity to exercise market power which some large generators exercised to artificially inflate wholesale prices.

+Rising power prices have caused much uproar throughout the state.
+This is especially true in SDG&E’s service territory where price prices have double since last year.
+SDG&E is the only IOU who is not currently subject to the statuory rate freeze, and therefore subject to true market pricing, as it has been paid for all of its stranded costs.
+In response to a large public outcry, ISO has temporarily lowered the wholesale price cap from $750/MW to $250/MW.
+This cap reduction expires in October.

+In an effort to improve market performance and lower energy costs the ISO recommends actions in addition to lowering the price cap including:

+Accelerating the permitting and siting of generation and transmission projects.

+Placing a priority on developing load responsive programs and developing barriers to load’s ability to hedge.

+Ensuring UDCs have adequate incentives to conduct their wholesale market activities in the most efficient manner possible to keep rates low.

+Promoting robust retail competition by removing key regulatory barriers.